oVirt/ovirt-site/source/feature/genericregistration.html.md

 ### **Summary**

-This feature must deprecate vdsm-reg and provide a vdsm-tool verb to make any supported distro (oVirt Node, CentOS, RHEL) be able to register against oVirt Engine using new registration schema.
+This feature must deprecate vdsm-reg and provide a generic registration tool to make any supported distro (oVirt Node, CentOS, RHEL) be able to register against oVirt Engine using new registration schema.

 ### **Owner**